ZebMcKayhan/WireguardManager/README.md

 **Mesh Topology**
 As a mesh topology each site communicates directly with each other site.
 This is ofcource very effective and if any site is disconnected it will only affect that site and the others could still functional normally.
 Ofcource this means that atleast all but one site needs public ips (if 2 sites are behind CGNATs these 2 sites cannot connect to each other and have to be routed via another peer, just as we did in star topology).

-Now, we need to edit SiteB.conf and SiteC.conf to add the missing peers (edit them with i.e. nano):
+Now, we need to edit SiteB.conf and SiteC.conf to add the missing peers (edit them with i.e. nano), copy/paste the [PEER] info from SiteA.conf:
 ```sh
 ========== SiteA configuration ==========   ========== SiteB configuration ==========   ========== SiteC configuration ==========